hiroyasuakada/web-app-classifier-animal/README.md

 Web application for Image Recognition of animals using Keras

-keyword: Python, TensorFlow, keras, cnn
+keyword: python, tensorFlow, keras, cnn

 # Demo